rachelandrew/grid-by-example/what/index.md

 Grid gives us some new terminology along with additional CSS Properties and values.
 In this section I'll explain with some basic examples the terminology of Grid Layout.

-## Basic Concepts <small>reasons why I love the Grid</small>
+## Basic Concepts

-Grid Layout gives us a method of creating structures that are not unlike using "tables for layout".
-However, being described in CSS and not in HTML they allow us to create layouts that can be redefined using Media Queries and adapt to different contexts.
+Grid Layout gives us a method of creating grid structures that are described in CSS and not in HTML.
+It helps us to create layouts that can be redefined using Media Queries and adapt to different contexts.

 Grid Layout lets us properly separate the order of elements in the source from their visual presentation.
-As a designer this means you are free to change the location of page elements as is best for your layout at different breakpoints and not need to compromise a sensible structred document for your responsive design.
+As a designer this means you are free to change the location of page elements as is best for your layout at different breakpoints and not need to compromise a sensible structured document for your responsive design.

 It's very easy to make grid adapt to the available space.
 With each element having an area on the grid, things are not in risk of overlapping due to text size change, more content than expected or small viewports.